 My friends, Kugar from Alter A.I.L.A. always begins and ends his sentences with "My friends"...my friends.

 All townspeople (or rather, town animals) in Animal Crossing have kyara-gobi related to their species or appearance.
-The English version calls them "catchphrases".
-They can also allow you to change what they say, which is just asking for trouble.
+The English version calls them "catchphrases", though some of them ("chicken", "pudgy", etc.) come across as terms of address instead, despite describing them better than the player.
+Eventually they start offering to let you change what they say, which is just asking for trouble.

 One of the characters in Bahamut Lagoon routinely ends sentences with "De Arimasu" in the Japanese.
 This was left out of the fan translation; but, oddly, this was cited as being because the translator couldn't think of a way to translate it — it actually translates fairly well as someone using "Sir" or "Yes sir" as a sentence ender; although this isn't even close to a literal translation, it has the same militaristic and over-regimented connotations.

 In Baroque, the Coffin Man punctuates all of his speech with "Goddamn" and "Goddammit" placed in completely inappropriate places, regardless of his actual feelings or tone.
 It's kind of creepy... but less so than the Bagged One who speaks entirely in quotes from other people, prefacing everything with a statement of its original source.

 In BioShock, Atlas has the odd, but largely overlooked habit of phrasing his requests with "would you kindly".
 Of course, as you learn during The Reveal, the phrase is actually a control mechanism for the protagonist, a Manchurian Agent sent to kill the antagonist.